 Originally from Newburyport, Massachusetts, Rory recently received his MFA in directing from the Yale School of Drama, where he received the Julian Milton Kaufman Memorial Prize for directing.
-At Yale, Rory directed Passion , Tent Revival, Othello , Bluebeard's Wife and Cloud People, and assisted James Bundy on Assassins at Yale Repertory Theater.
+At Yale, Rory directed Passion , Tent Revival, Othello , Bluebeard's Wife, The Apple Tree, And Tell Sad Stories of the Death of Queens, Antony + Cleopatra and Mies Julie .

 Additional artistic leadership experience includes serving as artistic director or associate artistic director of Yale Cabaret, Yale Summer Cabaret, MaineStage Shakespeare, and Oxbridge Opera, a UK-based company that specialized in rarely-heard editions of Gilbert and Sullivan operas.